Move to CaymanFree Relocation Checklist

 Weather, Hurricanes, and Climate in Cayman

 Year-round warmth is one of the biggest draws.
 But hurricane season is real, insurance matters, and the heat and humidity are more intense than vacation brochures suggest.
+Plan around official forecasts, property-specific risk, and current insurance quotes rather than generic averages.

 Updated May 2026·6 min read·By Move to Cayman editors